Employee surveillance software sales surge in lockdown

 Both Brown and Norse said it was important employers were open with employees about the purpose of the software.

-The companies Teramind and EfficientLab, which operate the Work Examiner and Controlio products, also reported a 300 percent increase.
+The companies Teramind and EfficientLab, which operate the Work Examiner and Controlio products, also reported a 300% increase.

 Auckland University's business school associate professor and privacy expert Gehan Gunasekara said long as there was open and transparent communication between employers and employees they were likely complying with the law.